stephenjsnow/Portfolio/index.md

 #### Neurological Trauma
-Here is an example of code I wrote for analyzing the causes of [traumatic brain injuries leading to death in children and young adults](2020-10-29-230913.htm).
+This [example](pie_f.htm) analyzes the causes of traumatic brain injuries leading to death in children and young adults.

 This is some futher analysis of the [root causes of traumatic brain injuries](2020-10-29-163939.html) across four age groups.
 This sample uses data borrowed from an opensource dataset for [traumatic brain injuries](https://www.kaggle.com/jessemostipak/traumatic-brain-injury-tbi).